By Editorial Team

 Issue: Multiple Pantone Colors Look Similar

 Solution: Zoom in on the Color Libraries swatches and compare them side by side.
 Small differences become more apparent when viewed at larger sizes.
-Reference physical swatch books when available.
+Reference physical swatch books when available, or use a professional color matching tool to see detailed color comparisons.

 Issue: My Pantone Libraries Aren't Showing Up